 At the Travel and Words Conference, we met with several CVBs and are scheduled to go on four-day wine cruise on a historic 126-foot schooner in Washington State’s Puget Sound, comped (of course) in exchange for three article assignments.

 Networking through social media has been very productive, too!
 We were recently invited to participate in our first travel podcast.

 The best advice we can give people who are contemplating travel writing is to be patient and consistent.
 The lead time for print magazines can be lengthy.
 It took nearly a year from the time we pitched Lost Treasure until the article was published.

 Most importantly, don’t give up.
 If we could “reinvent ourselves” with a second career, you can too!
 We are having the time of our lives!

-You can find out more about Pam and Gary Baker and find links to their articles on their travel writer’s website.
+You can find out more about Pam and Gary Baker and their travel writing journey on their travel writer’s website.

 In only 15 months as travel writers, Pam and Gary Baker have become an inspiring testament to how hard work can lead to spectacular success in a highly competitive field.

 As their marketing coach and mentor, I’ve noticed that this industrious couple do several important things that have enabled them to launch their travel writing from the novice to advanced level.